 The Kinonedelja (Kino-Week) newsreels represent Dziga Vertov's first contribution to cinema.
 A total of 43 issues were produced between May 1918 and June

-from the Civil War front lines, reports on rallies or portraits of notable activists and important officials.
+the Civil War front lines, reports on rallies or portraits of notable activists and important officials.

 Some of the best cameramen of the time worked on the newsreels including Aleksandr Lemberg, Aleksandr Levickij and Eduard